Barbu Nemțeanu: Legacy

 In February 1938, poet Radu Gyr, of the fascist Iron Guard, contended that, though seemingly innocuous, writers such as Nemțeanu, Constantin Dobrogeanu Gherea, Ronetti Roman and Ion Trivale had inaugurated a "Judaic invasion" in the realm of Romanian literature, creating room for Felix Aderca, Alexandru Robot and Mihail Sebastian—who exhibited "their sexual pathology and their Judaic negation".
 Nemțeanu's Jewish origin resulted in a posthumous ban of his poetry, as ordered by the Ion Antonescu regime during most of World War II.
-Fascist censorship was defied by George Călinescu, who covered Nemțeanu and other Jewish writers in his 1941 tract on Romanian literature.
+Fascist censorship was defied by George Călinescu, who covered Nemțeanu and other Jewish writers in his 1941 treatise on Romanian literature.
 One diary entry by Emil Dorian also suggests that the regime failed in purging their work from public view: at least one Romanian textbook still included "one of my poems and two of Barbu Nemțeanu's".

 A reevaluation of Nemțeanu's work also took place after the establishment of Communist Romania. Șoitu, who in 1964 was working on a Nemțeanu monograph, declared him the most productive writer in Galați's entire history.
 As he put it at the time: "Suffering the same tragic fate as other artists under the bourgeois regime, B. Nemțeanu has been cast into oblivion, his work scattered under the dust settling on magazine and newspaper pages. [...]
 It is high time that the wide-reaching reconsideration of cultural values also work on restoring to his proper place this forgotten and maligned poet."
 In 1969, samples of his Baudelaire renditions were included in a definitive corpus of best Romanian translations from Les Fleurs du mal (most of these contributions were by Alexandru A. Philippide).
 Another anthology of his poetic output appeared in 1973, care of Ion Dodu Bălan.
 Nemțeanu's life and work were revisited during the late stages of communism by researcher Ovid Crohmălniceanu, as one of Crohmălniceanu's main contributions in Revista Cultului Mozaic.
 Such works marked Crohmălniceanu's return to his Jewish roots, and included memoirs of his own childhood in Galați.